 q: How will the chair help me in my actual workouts?

 The strength you gain in your core will help you in virtually every workout when you go to the gym.
 There are plenty of exercises that target your core, abs, or obliques, but actually, you end up using them for squats, bench presses, walking, running, back exercises and pull-ups because of the way the muscles in your body work together.
 Most movements require your ab muscles to engage.
 So the exercise ball chair can potentially help you with your overall fitness goals.

 q: What does neutral spine mean?

 You have three curves in your spine, as most of us do: neck, middle, and lumber.
 The more technical names for these are cervical, thoracic, and lumber.
-When all three of these line-ups, you are in neutral spine.
-This is the position that humans were designed to sit in, stand up, and walk in.
+When all three of these line-ups, you are in a neutral spine.
+This is the position that humans were designed to sit in, stand up, and walk-in.
 But modern life has gotten us away from maintaining a neutral spine, especially since computers, television, and other devices encourage us to be sedentary so much.
 Using an exercise ball chair can help you find your neutral spine sweet spot, improving your posture and quality of life.

 q: Are there other ways to help stop the effects of being too sedentary?

 Yes.
 The exercise ball chair is one tool that is part of an overall strategy, not the answer to all of our problems.
 The best way to find your neutral spine, get stronger, and avoid cardiovascular disease is to stay active.
 Walking, especially, is one of the best things we can do for our health and will go a long way towards giving us more energy.